-Alanna Ojibway is the Program Manager for the Center for Justice Reform at Vermont Law School, which is also home to the National Center on Restorative Justice.
+Alanna Ojibway is the Assistant Director for the Center for Justice Reform and the National Center on Restorative Justice at Vermont Law School.

 Alanna received her BA in Sociology at the University of California, Santa Cruz with a focus on international human rights and sustainable development.
 Alanna also studied in Morocco, Vietnam, and Bolivia through the School of International Training in a comparative-study program focusing on the politics of food, water, and energy.